Alex Roddie tests 10 of the best head torches for mountain use, detailing the best options to suit your hiking adventures.

 Power: internal rechargeable battery (2400mAh, micro USB) | Battery life: 350/19/7 hours | Brightness: 6/250/500 lumens | Features: two buttons plus touch sensor, brightness memory, precise dimming, flood and spot, red green and blue modes, strobe, control lock, IP67 waterproof

-Black Diamond has launched a new range of head lamps for 2022 with better specs and new features.
+Black Diamond has launched a new range of head lamps with better specs and new features.
 Battery life is stellar, easily the best tested.
 I found it hard to kill even on medium setting, despite offering 250 lumens here (a great sweet spot).
 The IP67 rating makes it completely waterproof.
-Although the joint heaviest lamp tested, it’s still relatively lightweight – fine for keeping in your pack over the summer.
+Although the joint heaviest lamp I tested, it’s still relatively lightweight – fine for keeping in your pack over the summer.

 Read more in our Black Diamond Storm 500-R review